arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Aggregate functions.md

 -   Parameters
     -   separator: the delimiter, which is a constant of the STRING type.
 If you specify a constant of another type or a non-constant, an error is returned.
-    -   str: the values to be connected, which must be of the STRING type.
-If the specified values are of the BIGINT, DOUBLE, or DATETIME type, they are implicitly converted to those of the STRING type before connection.
+    -   str: the values you want to connect, which must be of the STRING type.
+If the specified values are of the BIGINT, DOUBLE, or DATETIME type, they are implicitly converted to those of the STRING type before calculation.
 If other types of values are specified, an error is returned.
 -   Return value

     This function returns a value of the STRING type.

     **Note:** If `test_src` in the `SELECT WM_CONCAT(',', name) FROM test_src;` statement is an empty set, NULL is returned.

+-   Examples:

--   Examples: Connect values after grouping and sorting.
+    Connect values after data grouping and sorting.

     ```
     -- Create a table named test.
     CREATE TABLE test(id int , alphabet string);
-    -- Insert data to the test table.
+    -- Insert data into the test table.
     INSERT INTO test VALUES (1,'a'),(1,'b'),(1,'c'),(2,'D'),(2,'E'),(2,'F');
     -- Group and sort values in the table based on the id column.
 Then, connect values in the same group.
     SELECT id,WM_CONCAT('',alphabet) FROM test GROUP BY id ORDER BY id LIMIT 100;